tzaranek/SpeechV/README.md

 Besides the functionality afforded by the keyboard shortcuts, actions such as resizing and moving windows can be executed using SpeechV.

-**Resize left/right**: Move current app into the left/right half of the screen **Resize up/down**: Move current app into top/bottom half of the screen **Resize full**: Make current app fullscreen
+**Resize left/right**: Move current app into the left/right half of the screen
+**Resize up/down**: Move current app into top/bottom half of the screen
+**Resize full**: Make current app fullscreen
-**Move**: Moves the SpeechV GUI to the opposite corner **Launch <application>**: Attempts to launch the given application X. A limited number of applications are supported because of limited Windows support.
+**Move**: Moves the SpeechV GUI to the opposite corner
+**Launch `<application>`**: Attempts to launch the given application.
+A limited number of applications are supported because of limited Windows support.
 "Firefox" and "Word" are officially supported.
-**Focus <application>**: Focuses on the given open applciation X **Terminate: Closes the current application without saving or confirming **Copy**: Copy the highlighted data
+**Focus `<application>`**: Focuses on the given open application
+**Terminate**: Closes the current application without saving or confirming
+**Copy**: Copy the highlighted data
 **Paste**: Paste the data in the clipboard